Examples of Conduct Prohibited Under the Sexual Assault Policy

-Rape is defined as "sexual intercourse" (insertion of penis in vagina) or "unnatural sexual intercourse" (insertion of other body part or object into the vagina; insertion of penis, other body part, or object into the rectum; fellatio or cunnilingus) with a person by force and against the will of that person or by threat of bodily injury.
+Rape (Massachusetts General Law Chapter 265:22) is defined as "sexual intercourse" (insertion of penis in vagina) or "unnatural sexual intercourse" (insertion of other body part or object into the vagina; insertion of penis, other body part, or object into the rectum; fellatio or cunnilingus) with a person by force and against the will of that person or by threat of bodily injury.
 Penetration must exist, but may be slight.
 Rape can be committed by a man against a woman, by a man against a man, by a woman against a man, by a woman against a woman, or by any person against a person who is drugged or unconscious.
 The crime of rape in the state of Massachusetts has a penalty of up to 20 years in state prison.

-Sexual Misconduct: Sexual misconduct is non-consensual, intentional physical conduct of a sexual nature, such as unwelcome physical contact with a person’s genitals, buttocks, or breasts.
+Sexual Misconduct: Sexual misconduct, defined as Indecent Assault and Battery in Massachusetts (Massachusetts General Law Ch.
+265:13H) is non-consensual, intentional physical conduct of a sexual nature, such as unwelcome physical contact with a person’s genitals, buttocks, or breasts.
 Lack of consent may be inferred from the use of force, threat, physical intimidation, or advantage gained by the victim’s mental or physical incapacity or impairment of which the perpetrator was aware of or should have been aware.

 Indecent assault and battery is the “intentional, unjustified use of force (touching) upon another person

 Sexual Harassment: Sexual harassment includes unwelcome sexual advances, requests for sexual favors and other verbal or physical conduct of a sexual nature when: